 Cycling infrastructure includes both bike lanes and multi-use trails.
 Bike lanes are maintained as part of the street network by Road Operations.
 Multi-use trails are part of the park network so those trails that are owned by the City are maintained by Parks Maintenance.
 Multi-use trails that are owned by the Hamilton Conservation Authority (HCA) are maintained by the HCA.

 Maintenance of Cycling Infrastructure

 The City conducted a winter maintenance pilot project to assess the winter maintenance of bike lanes during the 2011-2013 winter seasons and this project continues through the 2013-2014 winter season.
-This pilot project included bike lanes on Sterling Street, Longwood Road, Dundurn Street, and Sanders Boulevard.
+This pilot project includes bike lanes on Sterling Street, Longwood Road, Dundurn Street, and Sanders Boulevard.
 The pilot project includes community feedback thus people are encouraged to submit comments that will help assess this project.

 Building the Bike Network

 The purpose of the Hamilton Cycling Committee (HCyC) is to advise the City on all matters relating to cycling, to monitor implementation of the Hamilton cycling plan, to encourage and participate in planning bicycling facilities, to encourage citizens to cycle instead of drive and to educate on the benefits and necessities of cycling.
 The Terms of Reference provides more details.
 General information about the HCyC and other City of Hamilton committees is summarized on this webpage.

 The Hamilton Cycling Committee is a public committee and all citizens are welcome to attend meetings.
 To find out when and where the next meeting will be held call 905.546.2424 x.2066 or visit the Hamilton Cycling Committee website Cycle Hamilton.
 Minutes of the meetings are sent to the City's Public Works Committee (PWC) and are included in PWC meeting agendas which are posted on the City website.